espocrm/documentation/docs/user-guide/reports.md

 ## List Reports

-List report displays the list of records that meet the specified criteria.
+A List report displays the list of records that meet the specified criteria.

-To create a new list report, click on *Reports* tab and then click *Create Report* button.
-Choose needed Entity Type, then click *Create* button at *List Report* section.
+To create a new list report, click on the *Reports* tab and then click *Create Report* button.
+Choose the needed Entity Type, then, click *Create* button at *List Report* section.

 At *Columns* field, pick the fields you would like to be displayed.
 Below, you can specify display parameters for every column:

 * Width – width in percents;
-* Align – left or right;
+* Align – how to align data: left or right;
 * Link – a value will be displayed as a link leading to the record detail view;
-* Export Only – a column won't be displayed in report results on UI, but it will be available in export;
+* Export Only – a column won't be displayed in report results on the UI, but it will be available in export;
 * Not Sortable – a column cannot be ordered by, some fields are not available for sorting.

-Choose the needed sorting at *List Order* field.
+Choose the needed sorting in *List Order* field.

-At _Filters_ section, you can specify criteria that determines what records will be listed in your report.
+At *Filters* section, you can specify criteria that determines what records will be listed in your report.
 You can use logical operators 'OR' and 'AND' here.

 *Runtime Filters* allow you to specify different filters before you run the report.